Smartbox-Assistive-Technology/zephyr-docker-image/README.md

 # Zephyr Docker Images

+## Smartbox Changes

+**Simplified CI Workflow:** `ci-simple.yml` is a simple CI worfklow that builds the images and publishes them on GHCR.
+The original workflow has been deleted.

+**Automated Upstream Sync:** `sync-upstream-releases.yml` workflow automatically detects and creates PRs for new upstream releases.

+---

 This repository contains the Dockerfiles for the following images:

 - **CI Base Image (_ci-base_):** contains all tools required for CI operation, except the Zephyr